Liberec: Transport

 The European route E442 passes through Liberec.

-A private international airport is located in the Liberec part of Ostašov.
+A private international airport is located in Liberec XX-Ostašov.

 Education and science

-Technical University of Liberec was founded in 1953 as " University of Mechanical Engineering in Liberec".
-After the number of fields has grown, in 1995, the university was renamed.
+Technical University of Liberec was founded in 1953 as "University of Mechanical Engineering in Liberec", later being renamed in 1995, as it now offered a wider range of subjects.
 It is known especially for its research in the field of textile engineering.
-It has about 9,000 students in 6 faculties (Mechanical Engineering, Textile Engineering, Arts and Architecture, Mechatronics Informatics and Inter-Disciplinary Studies, Science-Humanities and Education, and Economics), and it also comprises Institute for Nanomaterials, Advanced Technologies and Innovation.
+It has about 9,000 students in six faculties (Mechanical Engineering, Textile Engineering, Arts and Architecture, Mechatronics Informatics and Inter-Disciplinary Studies, Science-Humanities and Education, and Economics), and it also comprises the Institute for Nanomaterials, Advanced Technologies and Innovation.

 Regional Research Library in Liberec is a general public science library, aiming at general education in the region.
-Founded in 1900, based on the decision of the municipal council to establish a municipal library.
-It has an exceptional collection of Germano-Slavica and Sudetica (periodicals and books in German language from Bohemia).
-New building was completed in 2000 on the site of the Old Synagogue, which was burnt down by the Nazis in November 1938.
-Its building comprises also a modern New Synagogue.
+It was founded in 1900 after the municipal council decided to establish a municipal library, and hosts a large collection of Germano-Slavica and Sudetica (periodicals and books in German language from Bohemia).
+A new building on the site of the Old Synagogue, which was burnt down by the Nazis in November 1938, was completed in 2000 and also houses a modern New Synagogue.

 Culture

 Mateřinka is a theatre festival held biennially in June.

+Since 2020 Liberec has hosted Anifilm, an annual international festival of animated films.

 Sport

 The city is home to FC Slovan Liberec, a football club founded in Liberec which plays in the Czech First League, the top tier.
 Slovan Liberec is one of the most successful clubs in the Czech Republic, having won three league titles.
 There is also SK VTJ Rapid Liberec.
 It plays in one of the lowest divisions.

 The ice hockey team HC Bílí Tygři Liberec play in the Czech Extraliga, the national top tier.
 It plays in Home Credit Arena.

 Liberec has hosted two European Luge Championships, having done so in 1914 and 1939.
 In 2009, it hosted the FIS Nordic World Ski Championships.
 The Ski Jumping World Cup always comes to Liberec in January.
 The World Karate Championships took place in May 2011.

-In 2015, from 15 to 23 August, Liberec played host to the 2015 World Mountain Bike Orienteering Championships (WMTBOC).
+In 2015, Liberec hosted the 2015 World Mountain Bike Orienteering Championships.

+Motorcycle speedway takes place at the Pavlovický Stadion.
+It was built in 1930.
+The most important event that was run on it was the semi-final of the Under-21 World Championship in 2019.
+The team Start Gniezno Liberec race at the stadium.